 I used Julius’ huge footprints to guide me to class…kept my boots just a ‘lil less snow filled!
 He was in this course I’m talking about in this post, adding another special memory for me.
 Julius, as any basketball player, or as any student, or any worker, may sustain an injury in the course of work.

-In my vocational rehab counseling & life care planning practice, I always inquire about my client’s nutritional habits.
+In my vocational rehab counseling & life care planning practice, I find it important to inquire about nutritional habits.
 Good nutrition plays an incredibly important role in the healing of an injury.
-If you simply don’t care what you eat, it is more likely than not you will have health related problems….and you won’t heal in an optimal time frame (it doesn’t need to take years or even months to heal with most injuries or from most surgeries.)
+If you simply don’t care what you eat, it is more likely than not you will have health related problems.
+And you won’t heal in an optimal time frame (it doesn’t need to months and certainly not years to heal with most injuries or from most surgeries).
+On the other hand, if you’re handling a medical malpractice case, I definitely find that nutrition is vital during rehabilitation.

 What really happened in Saturday night’s Kansas vs Ohio State game?

 Put tobacco smoking and excessive alcohol intake on top of crappy eating habits, and good luck with reaching a healthy state of healing and of mind.
-Bottom line is: healthy eating helps you to stay awake and alert, helps your body to heal quicker, and allows your mind to focus during important tasks in your life.
+L have learned that healthy eating helps a person stay awake and alert, the body to heal quicker, and allows the mind to focus during important daily tasks in life.

 In another of my past blogs I wrote about how I like to use visuals to teach…..and I use that concept for myself.
 Take a Look at What I Just Created called EAT ME.
 These foods are powerhouses!
 Feel free to print it off!

 If I find the person whom I am assessing describing poor nutritional habits, I will offer suggestions and resources and will refer s/he to a dietician.
 Our local HyVee Food Stores have great information on nutrition.
-Nutrition made easy…take a look!
+Nutrition made easy, take a look!
+Thank you for reading!